Getting to Washington, DC

 Amtrak has frequent daily departures from major cities throughout the Northeast, Southeast, and even Chicago.
 Trains arrive at Union Station, bringing you to the heart of DC.
 Union Station is walking distance from landmarks, chic neighborhoods and fine dining.
 It also has its own Metro Station, and easy access to taxis and ridesharing.

-If you’ve chosen to drive to the District with your own wheels, SpotHero and ParkWhiz are fantastic apps to use in order to find a parking spot that suits you.
+If you’ve chosen to drive to the District with your own wheels, SpotHero is a great app for finding a parking spot that suits you.
 Many hotels also offer parking options, so check with yours when securing your reservation.

 Rules of the Road